Call now in confidence immediate help & advice 24/7

 The length needed in rehab is different for each person.

-However, there is often a 7-day minimum stay for those undergoing alcohol detox, and 28 days is also often recommended to then focus on your treatment, which includes things like therapy and relapse prevention planning.
+However, there is often a 7-day minimum rehab stay for those undergoing alcohol detox, and 28 days is also often recommended to then focus on your treatment, which includes things like therapy and relapse prevention planning.

-For example, if you are addicted to alcohol, opioids (Buprenorphine) or benzos then you will need to undergo a detox first.
+For example, if you are addicted to alcohol, opioids (Buprenorphine) or benzos then you will need to undergo a detox at rehab first.
 However, if you’re addicted to cannabis or cocaine then you will not need to.

 This is because drugs like alcohol and opioids are physically addictive as well as mentally, whereas cocaine and cannabis is only mentally addictive.